Iraqi Turkmen: Turkmen–Kurdish tension and Kurdification

-The Kurds claimed de facto sovereignty over land that Iraqi Turkmen regard as theirs.
-For the Iraqi Turkmen, their identity is deeply inculcated as the rightful inheritors of the region as a legacy of the Ottoman Empire.
-Thus, it is claimed that the Kurdistan Region and Iraqi government has constituted a threat to the survival of the Iraqi Turkmen through strategies aimed at eradicating or assimilating them.
-The largest concentration of Iraqi Turkmen tended to be in Tal Afar.
-The formation of the Kurdistan Region in 1991 created high animosity between the Kurds and Iraqi Turkmen, resulting in some Iraqi Turkmen being victims of Kurdification, according to the Liam Anderson.
+The Kurds claimed de facto sovereignty over land that Iraqi Turkmens regard as theirs.
+For the Iraqi Turkmens, their identity is deeply inculcated as the rightful inheritors of the region as a legacy of the Ottoman Empire.
+Thus, it is claimed that the Kurdistan Region and Iraqi government has constituted a threat to the survival of Iraqi Turkmens through strategies aimed at eradicating or assimilating them.
+The formation of the Kurdistan Region in 1991 created high animosity between the Kurds and Iraqi Turkmen, resulting in some Iraqi Turkmen being victims of Kurdification, according to Liam Anderson.
 The largest concentration of Iraqi Turkmen tended to be in the de facto capital of Erbil, a city which they had assumed prominent administrative and economic positions.
 Thus, they increasingly came into dispute and often conflict with the ruling powers of the city, which after 1996 was the Kurdistan Democratic Party of Massoud Barzani.

-According to Anderson and Stansfield, in the 1990s, tension between the Kurds and Iraqi Turkmen inflamed as the KDP and the Patriotic Union of Kurdistan (PUK) were institutionalized as the political hegemons of the region and, from the perspective of the Iraqi Turkmen, sought to marginalize them from the positions of authority and to subsume their culture with an all-pervading Kurdistani identity.
+According to Anderson and Stansfield, in the 1990s, tension between Kurds and Iraqi Turkmens inflamed as the KDP and the Patriotic Union of Kurdistan (PUK) were institutionalized as the political hegemons of the region and, from the perspective of the Iraqi Turkmens, sought to marginalize them from the positions of authority and to subsume their culture with an all-pervading Kurdistani identity.
 With the support of Ankara, a new political front of Turkmen parties, the Iraqi Turkmen Front (ITF), was formed on 24 April 1995.
 The relationship between the Iraqi Turkmen Front and the KDP was tense and deteriorated as the decade went on.
-Iraqi Turkmen associated with the Iraqi Turkmen Front complained about harassment by Kurdish security forces.
+Iraqi Turkmens associated with the Iraqi Turkmen Front complained about harassment by Kurdish security forces.
 In March 2000, the Human Rights Watch reported that the KDP's security attacked the offices of the ITF in Erbil, killing two guards, following a lengthy period of disputes between the two parties.
 In 2002, the KDP created an Iraqi Turkmen political organization, the Turkmen National Association, that supported the further institutionalization of the Kurdistan Region.
-This was viewed by pro-ITF Iraqi Turkmen as a deliberate attempt to "buy off" Iraqi Turkmen opposition and break their bonds with Ankara.
-Promoted by the KDP as the "true voice" of the Iraqi Turkmen, the Turkmen National Association has a pro-Kurdistani stance and has effectively weakened the ITF as the sole representative voice of the Iraqi Turkmen.
-Beginning in 2003, there were riots between Kurds and Turkmen in Kirkuk, a city that Turkmen view as historically theirs.
-According to United Nations reports, the KRG and Peshmerga were "illegaily policing Kirkurk, abducting Turkmen and Arabs and subjecting them to torture".
-Between 2003 and 2006, 1,350 Turkmens in Tal A'far died mainly from sectarian violence and war and thousands of houses were damaged or demolished, resulting in 4,685 displaced families.
+This was viewed by pro-ITF Iraqi Turkmens as a deliberate attempt to "buy off" Iraqi Turkmen opposition and break their bonds with Ankara.
+Promoted by the KDP as the "true voice" of the Iraqi Turkmens, the Turkmen National Association has a pro-Kurdistani stance and has effectively weakened the ITF as the sole representative voice of the Iraqi Turkmens.
+Beginning in 2003, there were riots between Kurds and Turkmen in Kirkuk, a city that Turkmens view as historically theirs.
+According to United Nations reports, the KRG and Peshmerga were "illegally policing Kirkurk, abducting Turkmens and Arabs and subjecting them to torture".

+Sectarian violence

+Between 2003 and 2006, 1,350 Turkmens in Tal Afar died mainly from sectarian violence between Sunnis and Shias, as well as war.
+Thousands of houses were damaged or demolished, resulting in 4,685 displaced families.